 50% of respondents asked about 30 day time period (same that are asked 30 day AGI module)

+The next few questions are about probiotics.
 Probiotics are live microorganisms (such as certain types of bacteria) that may benefit your health.
 These can take the form of pills, powders, yogurts, and other fermented dairy products, as well as anything labeled as containing “live and active cultures” or “probiotics.”

-In the past {7/30} days, did {you/your child} take a probiotic, such as yogurt, fermented dairy products, capsules, pills, powders, or other foods and drinks labeled as containing “live and active cultures” or “probiotics”?
+In the past {7/30} days, since [insert day, date], did {you/your child} take a probiotic, such as yogurt, fermented dairy products, capsules, pills, powders, or other foods and drinks labeled as containing “live and active cultures” or “probiotics”?

 Yes